Supplemental Nutrition Assistance Program (SNAP)

-The Food Supplement Program (FSP), formerly known as the Food Stamp Program, provides nutrition assistance to help eligible low-income households buy the food they need for good health.
-Everyone has the right to apply for FSP.
+The Supplemental Nutrition Assistance Program (SNAP), formerly known as the Food Stamp Program or Food Supplement Program, provides nutrition assistance to help eligible low-income households buy the food they need for good health.
+Everyone has the right to apply for SNAP.

 Read the Regulation: Code of Maryland Regulations 07.03.17.01